-The EGI AppDB service has been extended to a Virtual Appliance Marketplace which are virtual machine images designed to run on a virtualization platform, that provide a software solution out-of-the-box, ready to be used with minimal or no set-up needed within the EGI Federated Cloud infrastructure.
+The EGI AppDB service has been extended to provide a Virtual Appliance Marketplace that stores metadata and access information on virtual machine images designed to run on a given virtualization platform.

-AppDB's Virtual Appliance Marketplace provides the ground for managing and publishing versioned repositories of virtual appliances, in a way that integrates with the existing HEPiX VMCaster / VMCatcher framework, currently in use by the EGI.
-Research Communities ultimately create and update VM Images stored the Research Community, publish a VM Image list using AppDB.
-Federated Clouds Resource Provider use these lists to make the VMI available for instantiation at site level for the VOs there supported, this process is automated through VMCaster/VMCatcher.
+AppDB's Virtual Appliance Marketplace provides the ground for managing and publishing versioned repositories of virtual appliances, in a way that integrates with the existing HEPiX VMCaster and VMCatcher framework, currently in use by the EGI.
+Research Communities are responsible for creating and updating VM Images stored the Research Community, and for publishing a VM Image list using AppDB.
+Federated Cloud Providers use these lists to make the VMI available for instantiation at site level for the supported VOs, this process is automated through VMCaster/VMCatcher.

-The CLOUD resource information published in the BDII are following the GLUE2 schema, and EGI Federated Cloud is working within the GLUE2 WG in OGF to further extend the schema (the so-called 2.1) to represent Cloud Computing, Storage and in the future Platform and Software services.
-The proposed extensions are currently under discussion in the WG.
+In a federated environment, brokering of computation to data requires information about the cloud resources being available in the federated environment.
+In the EGI federated cloud we are information published in the BDII (a LDAP-based service pulling information from service end-points).
+We are adopting the GLUE2 standard, and actively evolving it the GLUE2 working group of the Open Grid Forum to further extend the schema (v 2.1) to represent Cloud Computing, Storage and in the future Platform and Software services.
+The proposed extensions are currently under discussion in the working group.

-All cloud services are registered in GOCDB and are monitored with a cloud-specific instance of SAM-NAGIOS: the monitoring service is an instance of the SAM production distribution, with in addition a set of cloud-specific probes.
-It is on going the process of the activation of a central monitoring instance based on ARGO framework, phasing out all the SAM regional instances.
+All cloud services are registered in GOCDB (the EGI service registry) and are monitored with a cloud-specific instance of the EGI monitoring infrastructure based on Nagios: the monitoring service is an instance of the Service Availability Monitoring (SAM) production distribution, which features a set of cloud-specific probes.
+The replacement of SAM with the second generation product version of SAM named “ARGO” is planned.

 Capacity consumption

-EGI accounting information are gathered and stored centrally and accessible through the accounting portal.
+EGI accounting information is gathered and stored centrally and accessible through the accounting portal.
 Accounting information is aggregated by Operations Centre, whose list is obtained from GOCDB.
 Table 7 Compute resource usage in the last three years